 However, the executor's liability also remains.
 After being appointed, the executor or administrator must take possession of all assets subject to probate and inventory them.
 They must also file a special form with the court known as probate letters or letters of administration.
 Additionally, they must provide creditors with enough time to make any claims against the estate.

 The executor or administrator must also ensure that all taxes and debts are paid and all required tax returns are filed.
 If any assets are sold, they must be included in either a Gains on Sales program (if sold for more than appraised value) or a Losses on Sales program (if sold for less than appraised value).
 Once all assets have been collected and taxes and debts have been paid, the executor or administrator must distribute any remaining assets according to either the decedent's will or intestate succession rules (if no will was left).
 The Distribution Program must include a list of all cash or assets that have been distributed through a preliminary distribution.

-If you are a beneficiary and the executor named in the will has no plans to file the will or start the probate process, you will likely have an argument that you are violating your fiduciary duty with respect to the estate.
-Income, such as dividends and interest received after the date of death, will not be reported on the return, but will be reflected in the wealth income tax return, or by the surviving joint lessee if the asset was under joint lease.
-Executors may waive their fees but if they are also an heir, it makes sense to exempt them in order to save on income taxes.
+If an executor named in a will does not plan to file it or start the probate process, beneficiaries may argue that they are violating their fiduciary duty with respect to the estate.
+Income such as dividends and interest received after death will not be reported on a return but will be reflected in either a wealth income tax return or by a surviving joint lessee if the asset was under joint lease.
+Executors may waive their fees but if they are also an heir, it may be beneficial to exempt them in order to save on income taxes.
 Once accounting is prepared or waived, a petition summarizing inheritance and actions taken must be drafted.
 Finally, after all matters have been settled, the executor's liability expires.